-rUTAH (Larson, 1988, 1990; Grimshaw, 1990; Speas, 1990) also has two components: (i) a hierarchy of thematic roles that will be used for the calculation of syntactic position, and (ii) an expected mapping between the relative position of thematic roles on the hierarchy and syntactic positions.
-The basic idea is that for any given utterance, the rUTAH calculation requires the learner to first determine an ordering relation among the utterance's thematic roles, based on a previouslyestablished thematic role hierarchy.
-This hierarchy is presumably based on a some sort of relative salience of the different thematic roles, possibly even outside of the domain of language itself (though most rUTAH-based analyses leave open the etiology of the thematic role hierarchy).
-The learner can then use that ordering relation of the utterance's roles to map each role to a syntactic position: the thematic role that is highest in the hierarchy will map to the (structurally) highest syntactic position, the next highest thematic role will map to the next highest syntactic position, and so on.
-Here, we created a thematic role hierarchy based on the hierarchies developed in Larson (1988, 1990) using the 13 common thematic roles from the literature mentioned above.
-This hierarchy is given in (5) and example utterance mappings are in (10a)-(10e).
+rUTAH (Larson, 1988, 1990; Grimshaw, 1990; Speas, 1990) also has two components: (i) a hierarchy of thematic roles used for the calculation of syntactic position, and (ii) an expected mapping between the relative position of thematic roles on the hierarchy and syntactic positions.
+The basic idea is that for any given utterance, the rUTAH calculation requires the learner to first determine an ordering relation among the utterance's thematic roles, based on a previously-established thematic role hierarchy.
+This hierarchy is presumably based on some sort of relative salience of the different thematic roles, possibly even outside of the domain of language itself (though most rUTAH-based analyses leave open the etiology of the thematic role hierarchy).
+The learner can then use that ordering relation of the utterance's roles to map each role to a syntactic position: the thematic role that is highest in the hierarchy will map to the (structurally) highest syntactic position, the next highest thematic role hierarchy based on the hierarchies developed in Larson (1988, 1990) using the 13 common thematic roles from the literature mentioned above.
+This hierarchy is given in (5).
 Note that some roles may not be strictly ordered with respect to each other in the hierarchy.
 For instance, LOCATION and SOURCE are equally salient in the hierarchy in (5).
 For this implementation, we assume that syntactic subjects are structurally higher than syntactic objects, which in turn are higher than oblique objects.

 (5) Hierarchy:

-AGENT > CAUSER > EXPERIENCER > POSSESSOR >

-SUBJECT MATTER > CAUSEE > THEME > PATIENT >

-(LOCATION, SOURCE, GOAL, BENEFACTOR, INSTRUMENT)
+AGENT > CAUSER > EXPERIENCER > POSSESSOR > SUBJECT MATTER > CAUSEE > THEME > PATIENT > (LOCATION, SOURCE, GOAL, BENEFACTOR, INSTRUMENT)

 For primary pattern sentences like Jack cut the pie with a knife, there are three thematic roles: AGENT, PATIENT, and INSTRUMENT.
 The thematic hierarchy places them in that order (AGENT > PATIENT > INSTRUMENT), so they map to subject, object, and oblique object positions respectively.
-For psych-verbs like fear in Lily fears spiders, rUTAH would posit that Lily is an EXPERIENCER, while spiders is a SUBJECT MATTER.
+For psych-verbs like fear in Lily fears spiders, rUTAH would posit that Lily is an EXPERI-ENCER, while spiders is a SUBJECT MATTER.
 As such, Lily will map to the subject position, and spiders will map to the object position.
 In contrast, for psych-verbs like frighten in Spiders frighten Lily, rUTAH would posit that spiders is now a CAUSER, though Lily is still an EXPERIENCER.
 Because CAUSER > EXPERIENCER, spiders will map to the subject position, and Lily will map to the object position.
-Finally, for the intransitive verbs sneezed in Jack sneezed during the meeting and arrived in The package arrived during the meeting, both verbs only have one syntactic position and one thematic role; so, the argument appears in subject position regardless of its thematic role.
-Appendix A.2 in the supplementary materials provides a more explicit walk-through of this rUTAH implementation.
+Finally, for both unergative verbs like sneezed and unaccusative verbs like arrived, rUTAH assumes one syntactic position (subject).
+For unergatives, the single thematic role AGENT is the highest in the hierarchy, and therefore appears in subject position; for unaccusatives, the single thematic role THEME is the highest in the hierarchy, and therefore appears in the subject position.
+In this way, rUTAH can capture the mapping between thematic roles and syntactic positions in intransitives without recourse to movement; but we note that this means that split-intransitivity effects must then be explained through non-syntactic means, such as the thematic differences in the arguments.